 Every toxic relationship has big neon-lit red flags – signs your partner is controlling you.
 Ask yourself a few simple questions.
-Is your partner too possessive?
+Is your partner too possessive and constantly micro-managing your every move through surveillance?
 Do they constantly check who you talk and hang out with?
 Do they belittle you just to get their way?
 These are huge red flags that you should not ignore.
 If you remain in such a toxic relationship, it could even become violent.
 If you are still unsure that your partner is controlling, keep reading.
 We explain the different signs of a toxic relationship to watch out for and how you can save yourself from it.

 In This Article

 A relationship where one partner holds the reins constantly and aggressively is called a controlling relationship.
 The controlling partner tends to always find fault with their other half, using tactics such as manipulation and gaslighting to control the other partner.
 The controlling partner guilt-trips the other partner to get their way, and they may disregard the other partner’s opinions or feelings, resulting in emotional abuse.
 They may disregard the other partner’s opinions or feelings consistently, and the relationship may more often than not feel draining.
 Natalie Whipppie, an author, wrote about her experience on her blog of being in an emotionally abusive relationship.
 She says wrote how draining this relationship was for her.
 She wrote, “People often overlook emotional abuse—no one is getting hit or raped.
 But I can assure you that emotional abuse is just as damaging (i).”

 Age, gender, and sexual orientation do not play a role in deciding who is the controlling partner.
 The controlling partner may become violent when the other partner does not listen to them.
 It is clearly a toxic relationship.

 Controlling partners manipulate the emotions of the other partner.
 They do this seamlessly, often using guilt to get their way.
 They may also mock the other partner when the latter disagrees with them.